yetulaxman/recipe-slideprep/README.md

 ## Create HTML file in Puhti using singularity

-Just modify your markdown file name and add project information in batch script and run the following command:
+Just modify your markdown file name and add project information in sbatch script and then run the following command:

 ```
 sbatch slide_prep_puhti.sh

 ```

-## Finally clone current repo along with newly generated HTML to local computer and open your presentation:
+## Finally copy repo directory (along with newly generated HTML) to your local computer and open your presentation:

 ```
 open demo.html